Jiang-Yu

 Indiana University Purdue University

-virtual reality, multimedia and internet.
-His current research interests
+Virtual reality, Intelligent vehicles, Pervasive computing, etc. His current research interests

 museum, sensor network and combining vision with graphics and human interface.